Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Method

-where the function $\pos(\cdot)$ extracts the position from an element of $\boldsymbol{\alpha}$ or $\mathbf{p^i}$. \paragraph{Risk Estimation.} \textit{Risk Estimation} is a Socially-Aware Task designed to deal with short-range social interactions, to inform the agent about imminent collision dangers.
+\mypara{Risk Estimation.} \textit{Risk Estimation} is a Proximity-Aware Task designed to deal with short-range social interactions, to inform the agent about imminent collision dangers.
 Given $SI_t$, we define the \textit{Risk value} as a scalar representing how close the agent and the nearest person are up to a maximum distance $D_r$.
 This value ranges from 0 (the nearest neighbor is further than $D_r$ meters away) to 1 (the agent and person are colliding).
 Formally: